 Our Healthcare business sector has integrated sustainability across its R&D and operating units.
 The implementation of its sustainability strategy is steered by the Healthcare Executive Committee.
 Any decisions made regarding sustainability objectives are cascaded to the corresponding units, which are responsible for implementing measures to achieve these objectives.

-In 2020, we started the process of structuring the sustainability governance of our Electronics business sector.
+We have implemented a process to structure the sustainability governance of our Electronics business sector.
 This structure helps us to implement a coordinated sustainability strategy across the business units, manage goals and processes, strengthen our customer relations, and ensure overall accountability within our ESG approaches.

 Our commitment: Chemicals and product policies

 In order to meet the product safety regulations relevant to our company, our Regulatory Affairs Group Policy details Group-wide processes for managing and implementing product safety, including the necessary management structures.

 Within our Life Science business sector, our strategic platform is founded on a data-driven approach to help our experts drive sustainability improvement during the development of products and packaging.
 Our Design for Sustainability (DfS) framework is a comprehensive approach aimed at increasing the sustainability of our products, focusing on three areas:

 Our DfS: Development pillar focuses on embedding sustainability at the beginning of the R&D process.

 Our DfS: Consulting pillar focuses on working with our customers to solve specific sustainability and/or Green Chemistry challenges they face.

 Our DfS: Re-Engineering pillar focuses on our established portfolio of products and evaluating how we can quantify and improve the environmental footprint of these products by applying the 12 Principles of Green Chemistry in our process.

 As of December 2022, about 1,860 greener alternative products had been made available on our platform.